DataDog/kubernetes/issues/disruption-probe.md

 ### Example 1)

-We are running a custom-built database that serves real-time data.
+We are running a custom-built distributed database.
 On pod startup, it is assigned a shard and synchronizes data with its siblings in the background.
-It can be configured to serve traffic once it has reached a certain amount of data while continuing to sync the rest of the data in the background.
+It can be configured to serve traffic once it has replicated enough data while continuing to sync in the background.
 This means that the cluster is in a state where we need to serve traffic for stability reasons, but can't afford to lose another pod of the same shard during that time.

 Readiness probes could be used by increasing the shard replica count, but it's tightly connected to the total cost of the application, which will increase significantly when running many small clusters.